dimka9910/digital-design-documents/README.md

 RESPONSE EXAMPLE:

-in the response we'll see resule list of users who has access to read or readwrite (depending on what we modified)
+in the response we'll see list of users who has access to read or readwrite (depending on what we modified)

 ```json
 [